immsamyak/ClassTrack/README.md

 # ClassTrack - Student Management System

-A complete student management system built with Python, Tkinter, and MySQL.
+A complete student management system built with Python, Tkinter, and Live Docker MySQL.
 Perfect for schools and colleges to manage students, attendance, marks, and generate reports.

 ## Preview Screenshots